 At its core, intersectionality is about understanding:

-- the whole person within their context
+- The whole person within their context

-- their experiences of overlapping discrimination/oppression/marginalisation
+- Their experiences of overlapping discrimination/oppression/marginalisation

-- the contexts in which these relationships occur, including historical, current and systemic
+- The contexts in which these relationships occur, including historical, current and systemic

 Services and practitioners can consider intersectionality as a ‘lens’ to critically reflect on positions of privilege and oppression.
 Applying intersectionality to practice is an active process that requires:

-- respectful curiosity about the experiences of ourselves and others
+- Respectful curiosity about the experiences of ourselves and others

-- investigation of one’s own beliefs, assumptions and experiences of privilege, power and marginalisation
+- Investigation of one’s own beliefs, assumptions and experiences of privilege, power and marginalisation

-- recognition of the overlapping effects of systems and structures that contribute to marginalisation and oppression.
+- Recognition of the overlapping effects of systems and structures that contribute to marginalisation and oppression.

 The Intersectional AOD Practice Guide is available now.